semhoun/docker_openldap/README.md

 ## Acknowledgement
 This project was forked from [osixia/docker-openldap](https://github.com/osixia/docker-openldap)

+I remove TLS and Replication parts.

 ## Contributing

 If you find this image useful here's how you can help:

-- Send a pull request with your kickass new features and bug fixes
+- Send a pull request with your new features and bug fixes
 - Help new users with [issues](https://github.com/semhoun/docker_openldap/issues) they may encounter
 - Support the development of this image and star this repo !